-The court shall make findings of fact as to the availability of an outpatient treatment physician or center that has met the conditions of this subsection.
-If the respondent is a client of an LME/MCO or eligible for services through an LME/MCO, and before the court orders any outpatient commitment, the LME/MCO shall participate in the respondent's discharge planning and assist the 24-hour facility in identifying an outpatient treatment physician or center that is able to comply with the provisions of this subsection.
-The court shall show on the order the outpatient treatment physician or center who is responsible for the management and supervision of the respondent's outpatient commitment.
-If the treatment center or physician shall be providing outpatient treatment services to the respondent pursuant to a contract for services with an LME/MCO, the order shall also show the LME/MCO.
-The clerk of court in the county where the facility is located shall send a copy of the outpatient commitment order to the designated outpatient treatment physician or eenter and to the respondent or the legally responsible person.
-If the designated outpatient treatment physician or center shall be monitoring and supervising the respondent's outpatient commitment pursuant to a contract for services with an LME/MCO, the clerk of court shall also send a copy of the order to the LME/MCO.
+(4) Before ordering any outpatient commitment, the court shall make findings of fact as to the availability of outpatient treatment.treatment from an outpatient treatment physician or center that has agreed to accept the respondent as a client of outpatient treatment services.
+The court shall also show on the order the outpatient treatment physician or center who is to be responsible for the management and supervision of the respondent's outpatient commitment.
+When an outpatient commitment order is issued for a respondent held in a 24-hour facility, the court may order the respondent held at the facility for no more than 72 hours in order for the facility to notify the designated outpatient treatment physician or center of the treatment needs of the respondent.
+The clerk of court in the county where the facility is located shall send a copy of the outpatient commitment order to the designated outpatient treatment physician or center and to the respondent or the legally responsible person.
+If the designated outpatient treatment physician or center shall be monitoring and supervising the respondent's outpatient commitment pursuant to a contract for services with an LME/MCO, the clerk of court shall how on the order the identity of the LME/MCO.
+The clerk of court shall send a copy of the order to the LME/MCO.
 Copies of outpatient commitment orders sent by the clerk of court to an outpatient treatment center or physician pursuant to this subdivision, including orders sent to an LME/MCO, shall be sent by the most reliable and expeditious means, but in no event less than 48 hours after the hearing.
-If the outpatient commitment will be supervised in a county other than the county where the commitment originated, the court shall order venue for further court proceedings to be transferred to the county where the outpatient commitment will be supervised.
+If the outpatient commitment originated, the court shall order venue for further court proceedings to be transferred to the county where the outpatient commitment will be supervised.
 Upon an order changing venue, the clerk of superior court in the county where the commitment originated shall transfer the file to the clerk of superior court in the county where the outpatient commitment is to be supervised.